Achievable logoAchievable logo

 Required customer information

-Customers must submit certain pieces of information when opening a new brokerage account.
-Additionally, registered representatives are required to follow specific protocols and procedures.
-Gathering the “four critical pieces of information” is a legal requirement to open a financial account.
+Customers must provide certain information when opening a new brokerage account.
+Registered representatives also have specific procedures they must follow.
+Collecting the four critical pieces of information is a legal requirement for opening a financial account.

 • Name